Breed review: Khao Manee Cats

 Taking care of Khao Manee cats

-Like with most cats, the breed needs regular vaccination boosters against common cat problems such as influenza and enteritis.
+A Khao cat should be regarded as an indoor cat, they should be neutered at about six months old as the breed reaches sexual maturity at a young age.
+Like most cats, the breed needs regular vaccination boosters against common cat problems such as influenza and enteritis.

 When it comes to feeding, it’s important to feed Khao cats with good quality cat food, or cooked chicken, fish and ham.
 Allowing them to drink cow’s milk is not advisable as it can upset their stomach.

 The breed is regarded as generally healthy but because it has existed in the West for such a short space of time, the verdict is by no means conclusive.
 Some breeds of pure white cats tend to be prone to deafness in one or both ears, but it is not known how much Khao Manee kittens or cats are affected by this syndrome, if at all.
 A Khao Manee has a life expectancy of 10 to 12 years, dependent on their care and living environment.